Elizabeth II: Perils and dissent

 By the end of the 1980s, Elizabeth had become the target of satire.
 The involvement of younger members of the royal family in the charity game show It's a Royal Knockout in 1987 was ridiculed.
 In Canada, Elizabeth publicly supported politically divisive constitutional amendments, prompting criticism from opponents of the proposed changes, including Pierre Trudeau.
 The same year, the elected Fijian government was deposed in a military coup.
 As monarch of Fiji, Elizabeth supported the attempts of Governor-General Ratu Sir Penaia Ganilau to assert executive power and negotiate a settlement.
 Coup leader Sitiveni Rabuka deposed Ganilau and declared Fiji a republic.

-Turbulent 1990s and annus horribilis
+Turbulent years

 In the wake of coalition victory in the Gulf War, Elizabeth became the first British monarch to address a joint meeting of the United States Congress in May 1991.